hahamyt/ClickAttention/README.md

 ***11/May/2023***

-Code. datasets and pretrained models are released🚀🚀.
+Code, datasets, and pretrained models are released🚀🚀.

 ## Introduction
 The pipeline of the proposed algorithm.